kxxjxxl/comp2005-kingdomino-group-project/README.md

 object oriented programming in Java.
 Screenshots and video demo are avalible in the 4th iteration.
 The test cases written in JUnit is also avalible in the 4th Iteration.

+## Technologies used through out the 4 months project:

+- Java (duh)
+- JUnit
+- Jira (For tracking project bugs and improvements)
+- Github (duh again)